-QCB instructed all the Domestic Systemically Important Banks (DSIB) in Qatar to place credible recovery actions that could be implemented to restore the DSIB's businesses to a stable and sustainable condition in the event of severe stress.
-In preparing recovery plans, DSIB's are not expected to rely on public funding available from QCB or from other authorities in case of severe stress or default.
-QCB also instructed all the banks in the country to put in place sound capital planning processes and develop detailed, comprehensive, and forward looking capital plans that are proportionate to the bank's profile and complexity.
+QCB instructs all banks in Qatar to place credible recovery actions that could be implemented to restore the businesses to a stable and sustainable condition in the event of severe stress.
+In preparing recovery plans, the bank is not expected to rely on public funding available from QCB or from other authorities in case of severe stress or default.
+QCB also instructs all the banks in the country to put in place sound capital planning processes and develop detailed, comprehensive, and forward-looking capital plans that are proportionate to the bank's profile and complexity.